 We flick a switch, on comes a light, air-conditioning, our computer, we have our mobile phones to call family and friends.
 The fridge full of food is humming n the kitchen, the washing machine, whirrs in the background cleaning our clothes.

 We have recently experienced 2 seperate days where we live, when it has been over 40 degrees and there has been no power from early morning until very late at night.
-Only one day but still very impactful.
+Only 2 days but still very impactful.

 Every time we checked when the power would be back on, the message was the same " the estimated restoration time is unknown"

 As we have electric pumps that pump water from the tank to the house the following occurred.

 We had to get buckets of water from the rain water tank to flush the toilet, have a wash in and have water to drink, plus sitting inside with hand fans to cool down our hot bodies, hand watering with buckets and watering cans, our precious plants and vegetables.

 That soon makes you aware of how much we rely on the infrastructure that we take for granted.

 Fortunately we have a solar generator that we could use to run the fridge to keep the food from spoiling.
 When the power came back on we gave a prayer of thanks to the work crews who had been working all day in sweltering heat, putting their lives at risk to restore the electricity that we take for granted.